KerrhylonDoraath/Hasket/README.md

 <b>Please note GHCI must already be present on the client system to use Hasket. </b>

+This code will run on windows and linux, but I have not tested its ability to execute on MacOS, so I cannot guarantee it will run.

 ## Features

 ### The Terminal Window